Cloud7Ez/My_Projects/Financial Modeling In Excel/README.md

  ------------------------------------------------------

 Interesting,starting rent would need to be $3,655 to achieve a net operating income of $5M with the current Rent Growth %.
-But what if we adjusted the Rent Growth % instead of the Starting Rent to see the impact?
+But what if I adjusted the Rent Growth % instead of the Starting Rent to see the impact?

 - I used the Scenario Manager to display the Expected Rent scenario.
 - Then, I applied Goal Seek to find out what Rent Growth % in B10 would need to be for the Net Operating Income in N46 to reach $5,000,000.